 Sam Dallas, Software Engineer

-Though Sam may be a newer addition to the engineering team at Custora, she is already making an impact with a redesign of the company’s data import processes.
+Though Sam may be a newer addition to the engineering team at Amperity, she is already making an impact with a redesign of the company’s data import processes.

 BEYOND WORK: Outside of work, Sam can likely be found with an instrument in hand.
 An avid bluegrass guitar player, she is also in the process of learning bass and mandolin.

 You started as a customer success intern, and now you’re on the tech team.
-How did Custora support your continued growth?
+How did Amperity support your continued growth?